DUNE-DAQ/readout/README.md

     curl https://cernbox.cern.ch/index.php/s/VAqNtn7bwuQtff3/download -o /tmp/frames.bin

-If you download it to somewhere else, please update the path of the source file in the configuration that you will use below.
+If you download it to a different destination, please update the path of the source file in the configuration that you will use below.

 After succesfully building the package, from another terminal go to your `workarea` directory and set up the runtime environment: